funduck/rofl-monit/src/domain/core/README.md

 # domain

-## Object
+## Observable
 Any object under monitoring.

 ## Event
 Is a message from external world about some Object.
-It is consumed by Strategies.
+It is consumed by Observer.

-## Strategy
+## Observer
-It accepts Events and can produce Notifications to Exporter at any moment.
+It accepts Events and can produce Notifications.

+## ObserverStrategy
+A strategy for Observer.

 ## Notification
 Is a message to external world.